-The scheme approved in March 2018 is due to commence on site in May 2019 .
+The scheme approved in March 2018 is intended to commence on site during 2019 .
 For more information follow links :

 The works will require the Club to use a 60m strip of the adjacent public playing field in order to separate works traffic .
 The Society has written to express concern about this use as there is a covenant that restricts the use of field.
 Fulham Society is concerned about the use of Stevenage Park, Bishops Park and public access from Stevenage Road to the club rooms .